ikmdev/snomed-ct-loinc-data-pipeline/README.md

 Required for running this:

-1. Download and install Java 24 (Azul)
+1. Download and install Java 23 (Azul)
-2. Download and install Apache Maven 3.9.11 or later
-3. Download and install Git

 ## Building and Running